Polynomial Voting Rules: Abstract

 \section{Abstract}

 We propose and study a new class of polynomial voting rules for a general decentralized decision/consensus system, and more specifically for the PoS (Proof of Stake) protocol.
 The main idea, inspired by the Penrose square-root law and the more recent quadratic voting rule, is to differentiate a voter's voting power and the voter's share (fraction of the total in the system).
-We show that while voter shares form a martingale process, their voting powers follow a super-martingale that decays to zero over time.
-This prevents any voter from controlling the voting process, and thus enhances decentralization.
+We show that while voter shares form a martingale process that converge to a Dirichlet distribution, their voting powers follow a super-martingale process that decays to zero over time.
+This prevents any voter from controlling the voting process, and thus enhances security.
+For both limiting results, we also provide explicit rates of convergence.
 When the initial total volume of votes (or stakes) is large, we show a phase transition in share stability (or the lack thereof), corresponding to the voter's initial share relative to the total.
-We also study the scenario in which trading (of votes/stakes) among the voters is allowed, and quantify the level of risk sensitivity (or risk averse) that will remove any incentive for a voter to trade.
+We also study the scenario in which trading (of votes/stakes) among the voters is allowed, and quantify the level of risk sensitivity (or risk averse) in three categories, corresponding to the voter's utility being a super-martingale, a sub-martingale, and a martingale.
+For each category, we identify the voter's best strategy in terms of participation and trading.